hutchybop/FPLGaffer/readme.md

 # 🧠 FPLGaffer

-**FPLGaffer** is a Python-based Fantasy Premier League (FPL) assistant that helps you rate all players, review your current team, and discover the best transfer replacements — all with optional AI-powered suggestions using **Groq** and the **Qwen3-32B** model.
+**FPLGaffer** is a Python-based Fantasy Premier League (FPL) assistant that helps with weekly transfers or Wildcard selections.
+Helps you rate all FPL players, review your current team, and discover the best transfer or Wildcard replacements — all with optional AI-powered suggestions using **Groq** and the **Qwen3-32B** model.

 ---

-## ⚽ Features
+## ⚽ Transfer Mode

 ✅ **Rate All FPL Players**
 - Computes a normalized performance rating (0–100) for every player in the FPL database.